Elizzy01/Deploying-a-Static-Website-using-AWS-S3-and-Cloudfront/project1.md

 Ever dreamt of crafting a website and **turbocharging its speed through CloudFront magic?** Here, we blend **S3 simplicity with CloudFront prowess.** Breaking free from the static norm and embracing the dynamic world of caching wonders!!!

-The steps to geting it done are highlighted below.
+The steps to getting it done are highlighted below.

 **Table of Contents**